AxelTBone/TheForgottenWastes/README.md

 # The Forgotten Wastes

-The year is 2077, a few decades ago - when you were just a young boy - a nuclear bomb had dropped on your hometown.
-Luckily enough Vault-Tech had commissioned the construction of one of their vaults in your town a few months prior.
-Over the years, the food supplies have diminished, and as a result of this, the vault's overseer has been requesting residents from the vault to go into the wastelands above in search of food and other supplies once every month.
-This month it's your turn to go into the wastes in search of food and mutants to kill so that the vault may prosper...
+The year is 2077.
+Decades ago, a nuclear bomb devastated your hometown.
+You were just a young boy.
+Fortunately, Vault-Tec had completed construction of a nearby vault just months before the blast.

+Years passed.
+Supplies dwindled.
+To survive, the vault’s overseer began sending residents to the surface every month to scavenge for food and resources.
+Many never returned.

+This month, it's your turn.

+Venture into the wastes, face down mutants, and scavenge whatever you can to keep the vault alive.
+How long can you last?

+---

+> **Disclaimer**:
+> This game is a **non-commercial personal project**, created solely for educational and portfolio purposes.
+> All assets and references to *Vault-Tec* or similar entities are inspired by fictional universes and are not affiliated with or endorsed by any official license holders.